kingdomseed/jhp-portfolio/docs/IMAGE-OPTIMIZATION-GUIDE.md

 1. **MasonryGrid**: Primary display component that arranges images in a masonry layout
 2. **GalleryFilters**: Category and sorting options
 3. **EnhancedLightbox**: Fullscreen image viewer

+These components now all use the `getOptimizedImagePath` utility to ensure consistent image path handling.

 ### Data Flow